eclipse-sumo/sumo/docs/web/docs/Tutorials/index.md

 * [Hello SUMO](Hello_SUMO.md) - The simplest net and a single car set up "by hand"
 * [ScenarioGuide](ScenarioGuide.md) - High level outline of the steps needed to build a simulation scenario
 * [HighwayDetector](HighwayDetector.md) - How to create a highway scenario based on induction loop data
+* [RailwayScenario](RailwayScenario.md) - How to create a large railway scenario from OSM and GTFS data
 * [FundamentalDiagram](FundamentalDiagram.md) - How to compute a fundamental diagram with SUMO
 * [PT from OpenStreetMap](PT_from_OpenStreetMap.md) - Creating a runnable public transit scenario entirely from [OpenStreetMap](https://www.openstreetmap.org/)
 * [Importing GTFS](GTFS.md) - Importing public transport schedules from public sources using the General Transit Feed Specification